Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 /// @return 有环返回 true

-bool linked_list_has_cycle(const LinkedList* list);Hint: The classic solution is Floyd's Tortoise and Hare algorithm — use two pointers, one moving one step at a time and the other moving two steps.
-If there is a cycle, the fast pointer will eventually catch up to the slow pointer.
+bool linked_list_has_cycle(const LinkedList* list);Hint: The classic solution is Floyd's Tortoise and Hare algorithm—use two pointers, one moving one step at a time, and the other moving two steps.
+If a cycle exists, the fast pointer will eventually catch up to the slow pointer.

-Re-implement the complete linked list API (create, destroy, insert, remove, find) using a sentinel node, and observe which special-case code the sentinel node eliminates.
+Re-implement the full linked list API (push_front, push_back, insert_at, remove, find) using a sentinel node, and observe which special-case checks are eliminated by the sentinel node.